 I like to thank Mr. J.M.
 Rana, Director (Education) with whom I had a very long and close association from which I benefited much.
 I am very grateful to Mr. B.D.
-Pandey, the custodian of repository of knowledge-the library-who served as a ready source of information.
+Pandey, the custodian of the repository knowledge-the of library-who served as a ready source of information.
 To Mr. I.S.
 Gupta, I express my thanks sincerely for the valuable assistance given to me and my family specially in connection with our stay in India.